DSarsen/markdown-cv/index.md

 ## Achievements

 `2006`
-**Alumnus**, *Bolashak scholarship of the Republic of Kazakhstan.*, Granted to study in any university of choice
+**Alumni**, *Bolashak scholarship of the Republic of Kazakhstan.*, Granted to study in any university of choice

 `2004`
 **Finalist**, *Leader of the 21st century* Republican youth intellectual contest television show